rem0obb/vector2d/README.md

   - `:isub(vector)` — modifies the current vector by subtracting another
   - `:imul(vector)` — modifies the current vector by multiplying by another
 - Convert a vector to a formatted string with `:tostring()`

+## Functions

+### vector2d:new(x, y)
+Creates a new vector with the specified x and y values.
+Parameters:
+- x (number): The x-component of the vector.
+- y (number): The y-component of the vector.

+Returns:
+- A new vector2d instance.

+---

+### vector2d:update_magnitude()
+Calculates the magnitude of the vector using the formula:
+√(x² + y²).
+This is called automatically when creating a new vector or modifying it with operations.

+---

+### vector2d:normalize()
+Normalizes the vector (scales it to have a magnitude of 1), unless the vector is (0, 0).

+Returns:
+- The normalized vector2d instance (modifies the current vector).

+---

+### In-place Operations

+- vector2d:iadd(v)
+  Adds another vector v to the current vector, modifying the original vector.

+- vector2d:isub(v)
+  Subtracts another vector v from the current vector, modifying the original vector.

+- vector2d:imul(v)
+  Multiplies the current vector by another vector v, modifying the original vector.

+- vector2d:idiv(v)
+  Divides the current vector by another vector v, modifying the original vector.

+---

+### vector2d:tostring()
+Returns the vector as a formatted string in the format:
+(x, y)
+Returns:
+- A string representation of the vector.

 ## Usage